 This course is designed to provide instruction for all marching units, including band, tall flags, drill team, and color guard with an emphasis on fitness.
 Rehearsals and performances outside the regular school day are scheduled.
-This course may be repeated for a total of 20 credits and can be used to fulfill the high school Physical Education requirement for gradbefore self, and high school.
-These life skills are based on the Air force core values of "integrity first, service excellence in all we do."
-You will learn important aspects of leadership, fellowship, adherence to appearance and grooming standards, proper uniform wear, and physical fitness.
-You will also have the opportunity to participate in some very exciting leadership development activities to possibly include the earnings of a scholarship to AFJROTC's Flight Academy where you get a chance to earn your private pilot certification.
-Other activities include marksmanship, color guard, drill team, raiders, cyberpatriot, etc.
+This course may be repeated for a total of 20 credits and can be used to fulfill the high school Physical Education requirement for graduation.